 The Atlas Mountains

 If the sands of the Sahara become overwhelming, maybe some time in the snow might be in order.
 Set in the mountains of Morocco, the Atlas Mountains are 4000 metres above sea level, and offer some of the most difficult climbs on earth.
-And while it’s possible to mount the summit in as little as a day, it’s a good idea to learn and play here in the area before trying.
+And while it’s possible to mount the summit in as little as a day, it’s a good idea to learn the area before trying.